photo © Visit Jyväskylä Region

-Tourism Jyväskylä & Jyväskylä Guide
+Tourism Jyväskylä Region & Jyväskylä Travel Guide

-The bright and modern city of Jyväskylä lies in the heart of Finland, and is known to Finns as the City of Light, thanks to almost 100 illuminated sites, including the impressive Kuokkala bridge and the delightful Rantaraitti – a well lit pedestrian and cycling path circling Lake Jyväsjärvi.
+The bright and modern city of Jyväskylä lies in the heart of Finland, and is known to Finns as the City of Light, thanks to over 100 illuminated sites, including the impressive Kuokkala bridge and the delightful Rantaraitti – a well lit pedestrian and cycling path circling Lake Jyväsjärvi.
 The city itself is situated on the banks of Lake Päijänne, Finland’s longest and deepest lake, and the surrounding region is recognised as being one of the most beautiful areas of the country.
-Jyväskylä is well known as a bustling city of sport and education and as highly popular venue for events such as famous Neste Rally Finland.
+Jyväskylä is well known as a bustling city of sport and education and as highly popular venue for events such as famous Secto Rally Finland.
 There are two UNESCO World Heritage sites in the region, nearly 30 buildings designed by the legendary architect Alvar Aalto (including Säynätsalo Town Hall which is consider to be one of his most significant works) and visitors should also make time to visit some of the city’s famous landmarks such the Harju ridge and Vesilinna water tower.

 One of Jyväskylä’s most famous sons is Alvar Aalto, and there are nearly 30 buildings in the Jyväskylä Region designed by the great architect.
 You can enjoy the Alvar Aalto locations near the city centre on a simple walking tour.
 Featuring numerous pretty harbours in the midst of splendid scenery, the town is a thriving urban centre, with a rich cultural heritage of museums, galleries, events, concerts and theatre.

-Tourist attractions Jyväsjärvi
+Tourist attractions Jyväskylä Region

 Jyväskylä is also the perfect family holiday destination.
-Among the many family-oriented attractions in the area are Laajavuori Adventure park, Nokkakivi Amusement park, Space themed Spa Hotel Peurunka and Hilarius Mouse’s Village.
+Among the many family-oriented attractions in the area are Laajavuori Adventure park, Nokkakivi Amusement park, Spa Hotel Peurunka and Hilarius Mouse’s Village.
 Just to name a few.

 Other local treasures have garnered international recognition: the Petäjävesi Old Church, dating back to 1765, and the Oravivuori Triangulation Tower are UNESCO World Heritage sites, the latter playing an important role in the 19th century in establishing the shape of the earth!
-A visit to Jyväskylä should always include a trip to see the gothic Hankasalmi Church, one of Finland’s largest wooden churches.

-With such a varied terrain, Jyväskylä is a haven for tourists who enjoy the outdoors, the summer being perfect for exploring the many trails, fishing the rapids, canoing and kayaking, or playing golf on some of Finland’s finest courses.
+With such a varied terrain, Jyväskylä Region is a haven for tourists who enjoy the outdoors, the summer being perfect for exploring the many trails, fishing the rapids, canoing and kayaking, or playing golf on some of Finland’s finest courses.
 Winter visitors can choose to ski or snowboard at Laajavuori, Riihivuori and Häkärinteet, or even try some distance skating on natural ice.